 Investment online stock trading for beginners

-Investing on the stock market can grow your wealth, and trading on the stock exchange has become simpler.
-This guide to online stock trading will give beginners a helpful starting point.
+Investing in the stock market can grow your wealth, and trading on the stock exchange has become simpler.
+Our guide to online stock trading will give beginners a helpful starting point.

 Want to build a solid portfolio that allows you to succeed and avoid the stress and worry that can go along with market volatility?
 Here’s a simple step-by-step guide on how to start trading.

 While investing in shares for the long-term is a solid way to create wealth, there is no such thing as a safe investment.
-While there is potential for great reward, investing on the stock market also carries risk.
+While there is potential for great reward, investing in the stock market also carries risk.
 As an online trader, your best bet is to structure your portfolio in a way that helps to reduce as much risk as possible.
-That’s where the Standard Bank’s Online Share Trading platform comes in.
+That’s where our Online Share Trading platform comes in.
 It offers simple registration, education, and expert advice.

 Online Stock Trading for Beginners in 6 Steps

 1. Open a trading account

 Get started by registering for a Standard Bank Online Share Trading account in five simple steps:

 - Enter your personal and banking details for fund transfers

 - Add accounts and sign mandates for your portfolio

 Are your goals to ensure a comfortable retirement, help your children have a better future, save towards a new home or save for a long-overdue vacation?
 Regardless of your age, current financial status and aspirations, clarifying your ‘why’ will help you achieve your investment goal.
 Determining your timeframe is also crucial in your decision on what kind of shares to invest in.